 Bussing tables might be the most neglected section of a restaurant’s front-of-house team—and that’s a problem.
-When the bussing staff doesn’t receive quality and continuous training, a restaurant’s profitability is in danger.
+When the bussing staff doesn’t receive quality training, a restaurant’s profitability is in danger.
 Owners and managers tend to overlook or underappreciate the skill and maneuvering that goes into the job.
 What this type of management fails to see is how much bussing impacts the overall customer service.

 Diners notice the details.
 Here are a few examples of telltale signs that a neglected bussing team is running tables: